bhavanki/git-hooks/README.md

 To keep things organized, git-hooks looks for scripts in **sub-directories** named after the git hook name.
 For example, this repository has the following `pre-commit` script in the following location:

 	   git_hooks/pre-commit/bsd

+The `link` command symlinks scripts from elsewhere into the `.githooks/` directory of a repository (creating the directory if needed).
+This lets you reuse scripts across selected repositories.

+    git-hooks link pre-commit /path/to/hookscript

+The `unlink` command unlinks a script.